VidyaSamadi/VidyaSamadi/README.md

 I am an Assistant Professor in the Agricultural Sciences Department @Clemson University.
 My focus is on applied engineering research, specifically on developing hydroinformatics tools and cyber-physical systems that best address water resources engineering simulation problems.
 I have an active research lab comprising students and lab members across multiple departments at Clemson University.
 I have active collaboration with hydroinformatics groups in the US and Europe where I mentor graduate students and collaborate on various research projects.
 We developed many tools and applications that their source codes are freely available at my Git account or at @ClemsonHHR Git account.
 I encourage you to look into our developed tools and if you are interested in collaborating and working with our team, please don't hesitate to contact me.

+⚡ Fun fact &nbsp;
-⚡ Fun fact: A while ago, I started studying computer science at GeorgiaTech, but eventually couldnot move forward due to full time job and personnal issues. &nbsp;
+A while ago, I started studying computer science at GeorgiaTech, but eventually couldnot move forward due to full time job and personnal issues. &nbsp;

 📫 How to reach me: samadi@clemson.edu
 <!--